 - Does each Domestic Program include a study abroad component?

-- Are the Domestic Programs right for me?
+- Is the Russian Domestic Program right for me?

-The Russian Flagship program involves four-to-five years of intensive study of Russian which includes one year in St. Petersburg.
+The Russian Flagship program involves four-to-five years of intensive study of Russian which includes one year in Almaty, Kazakhstan.
 However, your entering level will depend on your Russian test results and you may be able to complete the Flagship program in a shorter period of time.
 Your entering level will be determined by the Flagship director at your university based on your Russian test results.

 As an undergraduate, do I need to be enrolled in a Flagship affiliated institution in order to participate in the Russian Flagship Program?

-Yes, Domestic Programs are currently offered only at the four colleges and universities noted above and Flagship courses are taught by professors employed by these universities.
-You must enroll at the university or college of your choice from this list to participate in the Russian Domestic Programs.
+Yes, Domestic Programs are currently offered only at four colleges and universities (UCLA, Bryn Mawr, University of Wisconsin-Madison and Portland State University) and Flagship courses are taught by professors employed by these universities.
+You must enroll at the university or college of your choice from this list to participate in the Russian Domestic Program.
 At the same time, you may be required to register differently than regular students.
-Please contact the Flagship school of your choice directly to check the registration requirements.
+Please contact the Flagship school of your choice directly to check registration requirements.

 Deadlines vary across institutions.
 To find out the application deadline for the domestic institution of your choice, please contact the school directly.